 10. What do you think our company/sales organization could do better?

-11. How does [your company name] bring value to the customer?
+11. How does [your company name] deliver customer value?

-This question reveals the candidate’s understanding of your company’s mission and their ability to communicate them to potential customers.
+This question reveals the candidate’s understanding of your company’s unique selling proposition and their ability to communicate it to potential customers.
+Hopefully, they will have done their research on your company website or your social media channels and not try to make up something on the spot.

-This is another question that shows how much research your candidate has done on the company.
+What to listen for: This is another question that shows how much research your candidate has done on your company.
 If they can’t even slightly articulate the benefits of your product/service, it might mean you need to move on.

 12. What’s something you’ve taught yourself lately?